odayani/odayani/README.md

-- 🌱 Looking for the next challenge.
+- 🌱 Looking for the next challenge will grew me up
 - 💬 Ask me about anything, I am happy to help
-- ⚡
+- ⚡ Learning something new everyday
 - 🌍 Based in Israel

 </br>